Categories

 Sagada Morning View

 First off all, my sincerest thanks to all those who greeted me on my birthday last week.
 My apologies if I couldn’t reply back earlier.
 Braving the category four storm, Marce on the night of my birthday, September 11, was a bit of an extemporaneous decision.
-Somehow I wanted my birthday to be different this time around.
+Somehow I wanted my birthday to be different especially with the milestone of reaching the age of 30.
 So after dinner with my family, I called up my friend Lagal[og] and dragged him on a road trip up north to Sagada.

 All Saints Day at the highlands